biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 4th Place

-Church:	First A/G #2, Lexington, KY
+* **Church**: First A/G #2, Lexington, KY
-Coaches:	Jeremy White, Gretchen Black (assistant), Bill Reinig (assistant)
+* **Coaches**: Jeremy White, Gretchen Black (assistant), Bill Reinig (assistant)
+* **Team**:
-Team:	Audra Buckel
+    * Audra Buckel
-Josiah Durham
+    * Josiah Durham
-Kara Laufenburger
+    * Kara Laufenburger
-Kathryn Ormsbee
+    * Kathryn Ormsbee
-Matt Trumble
+    * Matt Trumble
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against New Life A/G, Ellendale, ND 125 to 30
+  * Round 2: Lost to Grace A/G, Syracuse, NY 85 to 165
+  * Round 3: Lost to The Church at Briargate #1, Colorado Springs, CO 60 to 185
+  * Round 4: Lost to Cedar Part A/G, "Ferocious", Bothell, WA 75 to 200
+  * Round 5: Lost to Harvest A/G, Fort Worth, TX 80 to 115
+  * Round 6: Won against First A/G, Lexington, NC 105 to 25
+  * Round 7: Lost to Evangel A/G, Williamsville, NY 70 to 105
 * **Round Robin**:
-Round 1: Won against Kennebunk Christian A/G, Kennebunk, ME 95 to 50
+  * Round 1: Won against Kennebunk Christian A/G, Kennebunk, ME 95 to 50
-Round 2: Won against First A/G, Helena, MT 60 to 50
+  * Round 2: Won against First A/G, Helena, MT 60 to 50
-Round 3: Won against Oceanway A/G, Jacksonville, FL 115 to 80
+  * Round 3: Won against Oceanway A/G, Jacksonville, FL 115 to 80
-Round 4: Lost to First A/G, Lexington, NC 55 to 80
+  * Round 4: Lost to First A/G, Lexington, NC 55 to 80
-Round 5: Won against First A/G, Elkton, MD 110 to 100
+  * Round 5: Won against First A/G, Elkton, MD 110 to 100
-Round 6: Won against First A/G, New Philadelphia, OH 155 to -20
+  * Round 6: Won against First A/G, New Philadelphia, OH 155 to -20
-Round 7: Won against First A/G, Dickson, TN 180 to -5
+  * Round 7: Won against First A/G, Dickson, TN 180 to -5
-Round 8: Won against Watford City A/G, Watford City, ND 135 to 5
+  * Round 8: Won against Watford City A/G, Watford City, ND 135 to 5
-Round 9: Won against First Pentecostal A/G, Ottumwa, IA 80 to -15
+  * Round 9: Won against First Pentecostal A/G, Ottumwa, IA 80 to -15
-Round 10: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 25 to 80 Round 11: Won against Grace A/G, Syracuse, NY 70 to 35 Round 12: Lost to Harvest A/G, Fort Worth, TX 65 to 115 Round 13: Won against First A/G, Montgomery, AL 170 to -5 Round 14: Lost to Orange County Worship Center, Santa Ana, CA 70 to 100 Round 15: Lost to Calvary A/G, Elkhart, IN 65 to 115 Round 16: Lost to James River, "Light", Ozark, MO 70 to 90 Round 17: Won against New Life A/G, Ellendale, ND 70 to 0 Round 18: Won against Evangel A/G, Eau Claire, WI 115 to 70 Round 19: Lost to Grace A/G, Spring City, PA 20 to 185
+  * Round 10: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 25 to 80
+  * Round 11: Won against Grace A/G, Syracuse, NY 70 to 35
+  * Round 12: Lost to Harvest A/G, Fort Worth, TX 65 to 115
+  * Round 13: Won against First A/G, Montgomery, AL 170 to -5
+  * Round 14: Lost to Orange County Worship Center, Santa Ana, CA 70 to 100
+  * Round 15: Lost to Calvary A/G, Elkhart, IN 65 to 115
+  * Round 16: Lost to James River, "Light", Ozark, MO 70 to 90
+  * Round 17: Won against New Life A/G, Ellendale, ND 70 to 0
+  * Round 18: Won against Evangel A/G, Eau Claire, WI 115 to 70
+  * Round 19: Lost to Grace A/G, Spring City, PA 20 to 185
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}